How to Run a Bookstore in 2025 (Step-by-Step Guide)

 Hosting authors for talks and book signings is a great way to draw a crowd and sell a lot of books.
 These are great for building your word-of-mouth marketing and fostering a sense of community around your store.
 Book signings are fun and simple publicity.

 You might also consider hosting open mic nights and book readings for local authors.
-Give your loyal customers/authors the opportunity to share their work and build their base.
+Allow your loyal customers/authors to share their work and build their base.
 It’s another way to encourage community organization around your shop.

 Building this local community is important for keeping brick-and-mortar bookshops afloat.
 In many cases, new stores have been largely funded by small neighborhood donations.
 Check out these great stories from the New York Times.

 It’s important for every retailer to have a knowledgeable team, but it’s ESPECIALLY important for bookstores.
-You need associates who can recommend new titles and authors but also come with a vast knowledge of historical works.
+You need associates who can recommend new titles and authors, but also have a vast knowledge of historical works.
 Shoppers expect each employee to have an in-depth understanding of everything that they’re selling.
 Make sure that you have a “staff picks” section, too.
 It personalizes the shopping experience and is a great way to push certain titles if you need to move inventory.

 You first have to determine if a neighborhood needs a bookstore.
 If there are already a few, consider looking elsewhere.
 Existing bookstores probably already have a strong community, and it’s best to leave that be.
-Find a spot where you’ll be bringing something new and needed to the neighborhood.
+Find a spot where you’ll bring something new and needed to the neighborhood.

 Next, determine if the area can support a bookstore.
 This is trickier.
 You want to attract new readers, but you’ll need the initial customer base to support your business off the bat.
 Look for other neighborhood shops that would attract a similar clientele.
 If you see small boutiques, farmer’s markets, and vintage stores, you’re likely to have a lot of people interested in visiting a bookstore.

-There are a lot of book lovers out there who dream of one day opening their own shop (me included!).
+There are a lot of book lovers out there who dream of opening their shop one day (me included!).
 But it’s important to have the right plan to start and to embrace the business side of things that it takes to run a successful bookstore.
 It won’t always be fun and thrilling.
 But it will be once you’re established and successful.
 For more information on KORONA, click the box below!

 Photo of author